typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 {% imgcap center http://i.imgur.com/L0UmQUAm.jpg The closest I'll get to being published. %}

-I’ve also been giving talks about Asterank and open source in space.
-These tend to lead to more people and opportunities.
+I’ve also been giving talks about Asterank and open source in space, which tend to lead to more people and opportunities.
 For example, my talk at a NASA conference on the economics of near-Earth objects formed the basis for a few consulting gigs.

 {% imgcap center http://i.imgur.com/u7fjroxm.png Right before I farted and hiccupped at the same time. %}